ArtCenter administers more than $22 million in scholarships per year.

 ArtCenter Scholarship and Grant Policies

-- Students can apply for scholarship both as entering students, and again once they have enrolled.
-Students who did not receive scholarship on entry or who would like to try and increase their amounts can apply.
+- Students who did not receive scholarship on entry or would like to apply for an additional amount may apply through the Continuing Scholarship Review process.
 This process currently takes place each term for undergraduate students.
-The dates and policies applying to continuing undergraduate students can be found each term on ArtCenter’s Website at: https://inside.artcenter.edu/go/fa.
+The dates to apply for continuing undergraduate students are distributed each term by their department.
 The graduate student continuing scholarship review varies by department.
-Graduate students should check with their department for dates and policies.
+Graduate students should check with their department for dates.

 - Merit and Need.
-Scholarships are awarded based on merit and financial need determined by the FAFSA.
+Scholarships for domestic students are awarded based on merit and financial need determined by the FAFSA.
 Merit is determined by the scholarship committee based on portfolio and academic profile.
 International students do not need to complete the FAFSA to apply for scholarships.
+A limited number of scholarships maybe offered based on merit only.

 - Grade Point Average Requirement.
-Students must achieve a 3.0 cumulative grade point average (GPA) each semester.
-Students whose cumulative GPA falls below 3.0 are given one ”warning” term and one “probation” term to bring their GPA back up to 3.0.
+Undergraduate students must achieve a 2.5 cumulative grade point average (GPA) each semester to maintain their scholarship.
+To maintain their scholarship, graduate students must achieve a 3.0 cumulative grade point average (GPA) each semester.
+These GPAs represent the minimum requirements for remaining in good academic standing with the College.
+Students whose cumulative GPAs fall below these levels are given one ”warning” term and one “probation” term to bring their cumulative GPA back up to the minimum required levels.
 Failure to bring grades back up will result in the forfeiture of scholarship awards.
 Exceptions may only be made through an appeal process with the Financial Aid Office.

 - Terms Off.
 Students cannot take more than two consecutive terms off.
 This includes time off for internships that are not for credit.
 In the event that a student takes more than two consecutive terms off, the scholarship award will be forfeited and the student must reapply for scholarship assistance.

 - Duration.
-There are time limitations on ArtCenter scholarships for students who entered in Spring 2011 and forward.
+There are time limitations on ArtCenter scholarships.
 Students holding ArtCenter scholarships enrolled in BFA degree programs are entitled to maintain their scholarships for a maximum of nine semesters.
 Students in BS degree programs may hold the scholarship for ten semesters due to the larger credit requirement for graduation.
-Graduate students who entered in the Fall 2016 term and forward may hold their scholarship for the approved length of their program plus one additional term.
+Graduate students may hold their scholarship for the approved length of their program plus one additional term.
 These specified amounts of time are the normal time frame in which students complete the program or are capable of completing the program.
 Credit requirements vary by major and are subject to change.
 Entering scholarships may be specified for a shorter time, but unless specified, they are for the amount of time listed above.
 Students who are awarded scholarship through the continuing student scholarship process will hold the funds no longer than the maximum duration required to complete the program, unless specified for a shorter time.
 The duration cannot exceed the College’s time limitation policy.

 - Amounts and Limits.
 Typically, the amount of ArtCenter Scholarship a student receives cannot exceed the cost of tuition for the term.
 Scholarship amounts are pro-rated for part-time terms based on the number of units for which students are enrolled.
 For 6-8 units, students will receive 50% and for 9 units 75% of the normal scholarship amount.
 Scholarships will be disbursed based on the unit total at the end of the Add-Drop period.
 Scholarships are not paid for less than 6 units.
 If a student enrolls in an ArtCenter Lite term, it will be counted as half a term.